 Learn more about flight delays here.

 You can get up to £520 in I-FLY flight cancellation compensation, provided that your flight was cancelled less than 14 days before you were set to depart, and that the airline was considered responsible for the issue.
-The flight must also have been scheduled to depart from a UK or an EU airport.
+The flight must also have been scheduled to depart from an EU airport.
 You can check what is covered in the table below.

 If you think you're eligible for I-FLY flight cancellation compensation, be sure to hold onto all of your flight documents.
 Remember that you have the right to care — which means that the airline must provide you with necessary food, refreshment, and lodgings while you wait for your replacement flights.